aibom-squad/rsa-2024/README.md

 | 7  | AIBOM use cases (including biz operations & risk management)                                 | Explores various use cases of AIBOM in business operations and risk management to demonstrate its practical applications. | Identified use cases including medical devices, malware detection, vulnerability management, and transparency.
 Highlighted compliance needs around bias, fairness, and accountability. |

+## What's next?

+Check out the examples of AIBOMs within this repo.

 Register for CISA SBOM Tiger Team: AIBOM [here](https://docs.google.com/document/d/11UU_Wiaemi7zBs3sE-MgovieyPx1XJEOaju2EM5btts/edit?usp=sharing).

+Stay tuned for future engagements on AIBOM (forums, events, workshops)!

+_"This is not the end, this is only the beginning.
+Secure your AI software supply chain today, because innovation thrives where trust and protection meet!" ~Helen Oakley_ ;-)